Yifei Ye: Formula 4

-Formula Renault 2.0
+Formula Renault Eurocup

-In December 2016, it was announced Ye would graduate to Formula Renault 2.0 with team champions Josef Kaufmann Racing.
-He had three podium finishes on his way to the eighth place in the drivers' standings.
-Ye reunited with JKR the following season, claiming two wins at Monza and the Hungaroring to finish the championship third overall.
+In December 2016, it was announced that Ye would graduate to the Formula Renault Eurocup with reigning teams' champions Josef Kaufmann Racing.
+He would go on to take three podium finishes on his way to the eighth place in the drivers' standings.
+Ye reunited with Josef Kaufmann the following season, claiming two wins at Monza and the Hungaroring to finish the championship in third overall.